-DESIGN PROCESS 8TH STREET CORRIDOR MASTER PLAN | Boise, Idaho | INTRODUCTION PLANNING AND DESIGN PROCESS I The 8th Street Corridor Master Plan was developed through a series of site visits, visioning sessions, and stakeholder meetings conducted in Boise that resulted in an analysis of Assets and Liabilities associated with the study area, Alternative Sketch Plans, Short and Long-Term Strategies and Conceptual Development Scenarios.
-ASSETS AND LIABILITIES I The design team conducted an Assets and Liabilities study for the study area and its surrounding context.
-Major assets of the District include: - + Proximity to Downtown - + Direct connection to the regional trail system + Superb visibility because of its location on major - + Proximity to Boise State University - + Proximity to Boise State Universit + Historic character - + Historic character - + Established institutions that act as destinations within the District such as Boise Public Library, Esther Simplot Performing Arts Academy, Boise Contemporary Theater and The Foottills School - + New residential development - + Developable real estate parcels - + Other civic destinations and institutions directly surrounding the study area + A broad mix of hospitality, food and beverage, - residential, civic, commercial and office uses directly adjacent to the study area Major liabilities include:
+PLANNING AND DESIGN PROCESS I The 8th Street Corridor Master Plan was developed through a series of site visits, visioning sessions, and stakeholder meetings conducted in Boise that resulted in an analysis of Assets and Liabilities associated with the study area, Alternative Sketch Plans, Short and Long-Term Strategies and Conceptual Development Scenarios.
+ASSETS AND LIABILITIES | The design team conducted an Assets and Liabilities study for the study area and its surrounding context.
+Major assets of the District include: - + Proximity to Downtown - + Direct connection to the regional trail system - + Superb visibility because of its location on major streets - + Proximity to Boise State University - + Historic character - + Established institutions that act as destinations within the District such as Boise Public Library, Esther Simplot Performing Arts Academy, Boise Contemporary Theater and The Foothills School - + New residential development - + Developable real estate parcels - + Other civic destinations and institutions directly surrounding the study area - + A broad mix of hospitality, food and beverage, residential, civic, commercial and office uses directly adjacent to the study area Major liabilities include: